RiotKit/ansible-basic-security-role/README.md

 Just another security role for Ansible.

-Allows to improve security of:
+**Features:**
-- SSH
+- SSH security improvements
-- logs (IPv4 anonymization)
+- IPv4 addresses anonymization in logs (scheduled every X hours, so the fail2ban can have time to block attackers on time)
-- firewall (blocking incoming connections on unknown ports)
+- Firewall configuration (blocking incoming connections on unknown ports)
-- change root password
+- Change root password
+- Scheduled bash, zsh, python (and others) history cleaning, so your passwords will not stay in a history

 Does not include fail2ban configuration, as it has a good dedicated role.